niaid/image_portal_workflows/docs/source/workflows/2d_EM.rst

   3. Use the `newstack`_ tool to filter and resize/shrink the input image to approximately the desired size.

 .. code-block:: bash
- newstack -format TIFF -shrink $shrink_factor -antialias 6 -mode 0 -meansd "140,50" input.tiff output.tiff
+ newstack -format TIFF -shrink $shrink_factor -antialias 6 -mode 0 -float 1 input.tiff output.tiff

 Conditionals:
   - if the input image size is less than the desired key image size, then `-shrink` and `-antialias` options are not used.
-  - if the input pixel type is 8-bit, then the `-meadsd` option is not used.
+  - if the input pixel type is 8-bit, then the `float` option is not used.

 The above command should convert any supported scalar pixel input type to an 8-bit image which a dynamic range reasonable for visualization.
-The `meansd` values could be considered tunable parameters.
+The `float` option is used so the resampled pixel intensities are normalized to fill the output range.

 Output Generation
 +++++++++++++++++